 Java in-memory data grids provide a distributed execution and storage model for problems in the grid-scale.
 They offer scalability and seamless integration with persistent storage.
-Hazelcast [1], Infinispan [2], Terracotta BigMemory, and Oracle Coherence [3] are some of the currently most used platforms Luis Veiga
+Hazelcast [1], Infinispan [2], Terracotta BigMemory1, and Oracle Coherence [3] are some of the currently most used platforms for distributed execution and storage [4].
+Using these platforms, users can create data grids and distributed cache, on the utility computers, to execute much larger jobs that cannot be run on any single computer, or that would take a huge time to execute often with a slower response.